Embodied Task Planning via Graph-Informed Action Generation with Large Language Models: Proposed Method

 \subsection{GiG Memory Architecture}

-A primary challenge in long-horizon planning is transforming the unstructured observations (i.e. raw text) into a compact, relational, state representation~\cite{zhangz2025recap}.
+A primary challenge in long-horizon planning is transforming the unstructured observations (i.e., raw text) into a compact, relational, state representation~\cite{zhangz2025recap}.
 Flat text descriptions fail to capture the rich structural relationships between entities, and extended interaction histories lead to context drift~\cite{wu-etal-2025-natural-context}.
-To overcome this deficiency, we introduce the Graph-in-Graph (\name) memory architecture as shown in Figure~\ref{fig:gig}, which leverages a two-tier graph structure: a scene graph (inner graph) and a state-transition graph (outer graph).
+To overcome this deficiency, we introduce the Graph-in-Graph (\name) memory architecture, which consists of a two-tier graph structure: a scene graph (inner graph) and a state-transition graph (outer graph).